gvwilson/thirdbit/src/fiction/eimin/index.md

 "*La*, yes, in this."
-Razi nodded to me as Yassen and I stood, then raised a hand as Jephel stood as well.
+Razi nodded to me as Yassen and I stood, then raised a hand for "no" as Jephel stood as well.
 Jephel sat again,
 relief and a hint of shame on his face.